liuwei1997/liuwei1997.github.io/_pages/about.md

 # 🔥 News
-- *2024.08*: &nbsp;🎉🎉 My paper on the 2024 Noto earthquake in Japan has been published and featured as the cover article in [Science](https://www.science.org/toc/science/385/6711).
+- *2024.08*: &nbsp;🎉🎉 Our paper on the 2024 Noto earthquake in Japan has been published and featured as the cover article in [Science](https://www.science.org/toc/science/385/6711).
 - *2024.05*: &nbsp;🎉🎉 I have been selected as a recipient of the UC President's Dissertation Year Award.